bitesizedserverless/cfn-custom-resources-backed-by-step-functions/README.md

 2. Then activate the `virtualenv` with `source .venv/bin/activate`.
 3. Next, install the required Python packages by running `pip install -r requirements.txt`
 4. Then compile CloudFormation by running `cdk synth`.
 The output will be stored in `cdk.out`.

-To deploy the templates, set your preferred region in `.env.aws` and your AWS Account ID in `.env.aws.dev`.
-Then run a `cdk deploy`.